Skip to main content

 • “Plus the graphics look like something from SNES or Game Boy Color.”

-• “Lastly, I think the most important issue here is that the artwork of the character that appears when they speak should have more variations.
+• “Lastly, which I think is the most important issue here, the artwork of the character that appears when they speak should have more variations.
 Because there is only one artwork for each character, sometimes they don't match what they're saying (like someone is saying something furiously but their artwork shows them smiling).”

-The humor in the game is a mixed bag, with some players finding it charmingly dumb and genuinely funny, while others feel it falls flat as the game progresses, becoming overly forced and cringe-inducing.
-Many appreciate the humorous dialogue and light-hearted jokes that accompany educational content, though some criticize the voice acting and attempts at humor as basic and unoriginal.
+The humor in the game is a mixed bag, with some players finding it charmingly dumb and genuinely funny, especially in character interactions and dialogue.
+However, others feel that the humor becomes forced and less effective as the game progresses, with attempts at comedy sometimes falling flat or veering into cringe territory.
 Overall, while the game starts strong in its comedic elements, it struggles to maintain that level of humor throughout.

 • “There is some really dumb humor, but it's so dumb that it's actually funny.”